Wambyat/Machine-Learning-model-using-Linear-Regression-SVR-and-PCA/README.md

 Unfortunately because this is a linear algebra project we have used PCA.

-Rename the noteboob's extention to ipynb
+Rename the notebook's extention to ipynb